emircanyilmaz2000-droid/Promt-Architect/README.md

 The development process combined open-model reasoning systems with retro-influenced interface frameworks.
 It draws from Google’s Gemma family and GPT-OSS architectures for linguistic patterning, alongside distilled Claude-style models for reasoning, refinement, and tone.

-The project positions itself between nostalgia and innovation — a studio for structured imagination.
+The project positions itself between nostalgia and innovation, a studio for structured imagination.
 It suggests that prompt writing is not mere configuration, but a form of compositional authorship.

 ## Academic Context